Kariega Frequently asked Questions

 Kariega is located in the Eastern Cape where the weather is usually mild and pleasant.
 Summers can become quite hot (up to around 30° C) and winters can be chilly - especially at night and early mornings which can drop to about 7° C. January and February are the hottest months, while June and July tend to be the coldest.
-For more on the average temperatures and rainfall click here.
+Find out more about the average temperatures and rainfall for each month.

 What are the check in and check out times?

 Kariega is happy to arrange transfers to and from the game reserve (which can be booked through our reservations department).
 The cost will depend on the number of guests and the destination.

 Does Kariega offer tours?

 No, but we do recommend fantastic tour ideas along the Garden Route from Cape Town to Kariega based on our personal experience.
 We are more than happy to give advice and will refer any enquiries to our preferred operators.
 For more info visit our tours page.

 Kariega Game Reserve is an 80 minute drive from Port Elizabeth.

 Cape Town is about a 1 hour flight from Port Elizabeth (approximately 900km/560 miles).

 How far is Kariega from the Garden Route?